itsharex/simple-pdf-app/README.md

-# A Simple PDF GUI App
+# A Simple PDF App

 ## Overview